t1hachane/t1hachane.github.io/_posts/2024-2-7-collections-of-bugs.md

 - Some Kaggle notebooks:
     - Please save your contents (a runtime version).
 A version won't be save when your notebook still has bugs somewhere so it can't run the whole notebook.
+    - Sometimes!! please do notice the environment which you are in.

+- Python bugs:
+    - Sometimes; in python file (or ipynb file as well) you need to change the directory by adding something like "os.chdir(r"D:\Download\Năm 2 kì 2\Xử lý ảnh\BT\HW2")" into the beginning so your file can read the image or something.